-The quantitative disclosures are made on the basis of consolidated audited financial statements of BBL and its Subsidiaries for the year ended on December 31, 2017 and prepared in accordance with the relevant International Accounting and Financial Reporting Standards and related circulars/instructions issued by Bangladesh Bank from time to time.
+The quantitative disclosures are made on the basis of consolidated audited financial statements of BBL and its Subsidiaries for the year ended on December 31, 2018 and prepared in accordance with the relevant International Accounting and Financial Reporting Standards and related circulars/instructions issued by Bangladesh Bank from time to time.
 The assets, liabilities, revenues and expenses of the subsidiaries are combined with those of the parent company (BBL), eliminating inter-company transactions.
 The financial statements of the Bank have been prepared in accordance with the "First Schedule (Sec-38)" of the Banking Companies Act 1991 and amendment therein 2007 and 2013, BRPD Circular # 14 dated 25 June, 2003, other Bangladesh Bank Circulars, International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) adopted by the Institute of Chartered Accountants of Bangladesh (ICAB), etc. The Bank complied with the requirements of laws and regulations from various Government bodies.

 Assets of the subsidiaries were risk weighted and equities of subsidiaries were crossed out with the investment of BBL while consolidating.
-Therefore, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated audited financial statements 2017 of BBL and its Subsidiaries along with separate audited financial statements of the bank available on the website of the bank (www. bracbank.com).
+Therefore, information presented in the 'Quantitative Disclosures' section can easily be verified and validated with corresponding information presented in the consolidated audited financial statements 2018 of BBL and its Subsidiaries along with separate audited financial statements of the bank available on the website of the bank (www.bracbank.com).
 The report is prepared once a year and is available in the website.

-1. Scope of the Application
+1. Scope of the ApplicationOualitative Disclosure

-a) The name of the top corporate entity in the group to which this guidelines applies
+a) The name of the top corporate entity in the group to which this guidelines applies treatment: and

-- b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group: - (i) that are fully consolidated. - (ii) that are given a deduction treatment; and - (iii) that are neither consolidated nor deducted
+- (i) that are fully consolidated, (ii) that are given a deduction - (iii) that are neither consolidated nor deducted